 Elisa Krijgsman was born on the 17th February of 1969 in Almelo, The Netherlands.
 He is the youngest of his family, with 6 sisters and 1 brother above him.
 His parents are from Indonesia.

-Later on, at the age of 8 he wanted to play bass-guitar.
-Nobody of his family played the bass or even had a bass-guitar.
-But after a serious pneumonia, his father promised him a bass-guitar, which he (Elisa) still has and uses.
+Later on, at the age of 8, he wanted to play the bass guitar.
+None of his family played the bass or even had a bass guitar.
+But after serious pneumonia, his father promised him a bass-guitar, which he (Elisa) still has and uses.
 So his father kept his promise !